 Desktop + Productivity

-1Password is my choice of password management.
+- 1Password is my choice of password management.
 I love its feature set more than any other password manager I've tried.
 Its ability to act as a virtual MFA device is a huge time saver, and gives me peace of mind because I've dealt with a phone dying with my MFA app on it before and it sucks.

 Multimedia + Home Theater

-Spotify is -- begrudgingly -- my streaming music player of choice until something better comes along.
+- Spotify is my streaming music player of choice until something better comes along.

 Audio Production + Recording